rafi-gemhar33/rails-notes/ruby/10_collections_central_enumerable_and_enumerator.md

 - `pack`
  - turns an array into a string, interpreting each element of the array in a manner specified by the argument.
   - "C*"
-    - treat each element of the array as an unsigned integer representing a single character (that’s the “C”), and process all of them (that’s the “*”)
+    - treat each element of the array as an unsigned integer representing a single character (that’s the "C"), and process all of them (that’s the "*")

 -  if you `XOR`, say, a `UTF-8` against an `ASCII` string twice,
   - you’ll get back a string encoded in ASCII-8BIT.